Bisham Abbey: Manor house

 The manor house was built around 1260 as a community house for two Knights Templar.
 There was substantial rebuilding and alteration in later centuries.
 When the Templars were suppressed in 1307, King Edward II took over the manorial rights, granting them to various relatives.

 In 1310 the building was used as a place of confinement for Queen Elizabeth of the Scots, wife of King Robert the Bruce, along with her stepdaughter Princess Marjorie and sister-in-law, Lady Christine of Carrick.
 They had been captured on the Isle of Rathlin during the Scottish Wars of Succession, and were placed in the charge of the King's Yeoman, John Bentley, for two years, until removed to Windsor.

 In 1335 the manor was bought by William Montacute, 1st Earl of Salisbury and in 1337 he founded Bisham Priory alongside, within the year of his death 1344, and he was buried there.

 Henry VIII granted the manor house to Anne of Cleves as part of her divorce settlement from him, and it was later bought by the Hoby family, who lived there until 1768.
 Elizabeth I was a regular visitor in the time of the Hoby family.
 Anne of Denmark stayed in August 1610.
 Her arms with the motto La Mia Grandezza dal Eccelso and the arms of her husband James VI and I featured in the stained glass of the parish church, and were later installed in the house.
 There is a long-standing legend that the house is haunted by the ghost of Dame Elizabeth Hoby, as she purportedly beat her son to death for blotting his copy-book.

+Bisham Priory's Church, as depicted in the Salisbury Roll (1485).
+Note the Throne of Mercy at the end of the transept.